silviaformica/silviaformica/README.md

 # Hey!
 I'm Silvia 😊

 I am a **cognitive neuroscientist** turned **data scientist**.
 I like to look at data to understand how the world goes! 🌍

 ---

-## ✨ About Me
+### ✨ About Me

 - 💡 Interested in **data-driven insights** and **data visualization**
 - 🛠️ **Tech skills**: Python and R, and a little bit of JavaScript
-- ⚙️ Tools I love: Pandas, numpy, matplotlib, seaborn, sklearn, lme4
+- ⚙️ Favorite tools: Pandas, numpy, matplotlib, seaborn, sklearn, lme4

 ---

-## 🤝 Get in touch!
+### 🤝 Get in touch!

 📫 **silvia.formica91@gmail.com**

 💼 www.linkedin.com/in/silvia-formica-76b03a123